EvanQuan/vim-scene/README.md

 # vim-scene

-:sunrise_over_mountains: Scene filetype detection and syntax highlighting for Vim.
+Scene filetype detection and syntax highlighting for Vim.